torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/dpio-driver.rst

 and other accelerators.
 A DPIO also provides hardware buffer pool management for network interfaces.

-This document provides an overview the Linux DPIO driver, its subcomponents, and its APIs.
+This document provides an overview the GNU/Linux DPIO driver, its subcomponents, and its APIs.

 See
 Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst
-for a general overview of DPAA2 and the general DPAA2 driver architecture in Linux.
+for a general overview of DPAA2 and the general DPAA2 driver architecture in GNU/Linux.

 Driver Overview
 ---------------